 Treatments for BPPV can include:

 - Canalith repositioning includes different procedures to maneuver your head position

 - Surgical methods may be recommended to plug your semicircular canal and stop dizziness

 - Medication may be prescribed to treat severe nausea and/or vomiting associated with BBPV

 If you’ve sustained BPPV after a car accident that someone else caused, you may be entitled to compensation for medical costs and other losses.
 Consult an injury attorney to learn what a fair settlement for your claim might look like.

 Whiplash and vertigo

 Whiplash is a neck injury caused by forceful, rapid movement of the neck.
 Whiplash is common in rear-end collisions and other types of car accidents.

 Vertigo is commonly caused by whiplash, reported in approximately 25-50% of whiplash cases.
 The type of vertigo caused by whiplash is typically cervical vertigo.
 Cervical vertigo happens when a specific neck position or movement causes dizziness, regardless of head position.
 Dizziness from whiplash can last for years, though the majority of people with whiplash vertigo recover within a year.

-Whiplash can also cause balance problems, cervical neck pain, headaches and scapulodynia (pain in the shoulder blades).
+Whiplash can also cause balance problems, cervical neck pain, TMJ, headaches and scapulodynia (pain in the shoulder blades).